-Welcome back!
-Today I wanna share with you some awesome sounding spanish guitar licks.
+In this Guitar Control lesson I want to share with you, some awesome sounding Spanish guitar licks.

-When I think about spanish guitar, exotic scales is the first thing that comes to my mind.
-There are many exotic scales out there, especially since there are so many systems and ways of seeing a scale; but I wanna show you a really cool and not that hard way of playing spanish guitar licks.
-You know most spanish guitar licks I find online are boring, but the ones I’m gonna show you sound great; I even use them a lot.
+When I think about Spanish guitar, exotic scales is the first thing that comes to my mind.
+There are many exotic scales out there, since there are many systems and ways of seeing a scale; but I want to show you a really cool and not that hard way of playing this licks.
+You know most Spanish guitar licks I find online are boring, but the ones I’m going to show you does sound great and I even use them a lot.

 Pretty cool right?
-It’s also very simple, just to give you an idea of what this is.
-A spanish guitar player would most likely play it with the fingers; you can use a pick.
-I personally prefer to play it with a pick, unless I’m playing a classical guitar.
+It’s very simple, just to give you an idea of what this is, a Spanish guitar player would most likely play it with their fingers; you can use a pick if you want, but I personally prefer to play it with a pick, unless I’m playing with a Classical guitar.

-Now the last lick I wanna share with you, is very useful for classical guitar.
-Open strings just sound great in this style; really.
-The next lick is built on a open scale position, which is usually taught to beginners, but as you can see it doesn’t mean that it is a beginner position.
+Now, the last lick I want to share with you, is very useful for classical guitar.
+Open strings just sound great in this style.
+The next lick is built on a open scale position, which is usually taught for beginners, but as you can see it doesn’t mean that it’s a beginner position.
 In fact, it sounds really good.
 Let’s check it out:

 This is all for this article.
 I hope you’ve enjoyed and learn some new things.
 Please remember to check out our entire database of great instructional videos at: